If behind every great man there's an even greater woman, what sort of superlative should be reserved for Michelle Obama?

 But Michelle liked him, Craig also told Mundy, because Barack "was a smart guy who didn't act like he was smarter than anybody else.
 That was the first thing.
 And he was tall and he knew how to manage my sister's personality."

-Barack did have to go back to Harvard at the end of the summer, but they maintained their relationship long-distance.
+Barack had to go back to Harvard at the end of the summer, but they maintained their relationship long-distance.

 "Before I met Michelle, I was too immature to hold something like that together," Obama told Mendell, who notes that before Harvard, when he was working in Chicago as a community organizer, the future president had a serious girlfriend and a cat, but they had long since amiably parted ways.